TuMicro/tuboleto-aurora-connection/README.md

 # Overview: Connect to a wallet using Wallet Connect v1

-This is an example repo to show how to connect a React app to an app using Wallet Connect version 1.
+This repository contains the source code for the connector and top-up website for the TuBoleto app using your Aurora wallet through Wallet Connect v1.

 The relevant code is in `./src/App.js`.